-Women Play Integral Role in Civil Rights Meeting with President ObamaHeadlines, National News
+Women Play Integral Role in Civil Rights Meeting with President ObamaHeadlines, Politics

 “My first observation when walking in the room was there were four women and three men representing the civil rights community and several women of the Obama Administration.
 It was a great way to close out Black History Month and gear up for Women’s History Month by engaging a substantive dialogue with President Obama and his Administration on issues that are important to the black community.